teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-seed-round.md

 includeinbloglist: "no"
 longform: "no"
 title: "Raising Capital for Startups: Seed Round"
-summary: "A collection of useful links on raising a seed, angel, or friends and family round of financing."
+summary: "Curated links on raising a seed, angel, or friends and family round of financing."
 tags: [startup law, link list]
 author: adler
 image: